ansys/pyansys-geometry/README.rst

 Install the package
 -------------------

-PyGeometry has three installation modes: user, developer, and offline.
+PyAnsys Geometry has three installation modes: user, developer, and offline.

 Install in user mode
 ^^^^^^^^^^^^^^^^^^^^

-Before installing PyGeometry in user mode, make sure you have the latest version of `pip`_ with:
+Before installing PyAnsys Geometry in user mode, make sure you have the latest version of `pip`_ with:

 .. code:: bash

    python -m pip install -U pip

-Then, install PyGeometry with:
+Then, install PyAnsys Geometry with:

 .. code:: bash